krithikag23/AI-Resume-Skill-Extractor---Job-Role-Matcher/README.md

           - One document for the resume (extracted skills)
           - One document per role (its skill list)
       - A **TF-IDF Vectorizer** is trained on this corpus.
+      - **Cosine similarity** is computed between the resume vector and each role vector.